emuyia/emsys/README.md

 > Note: `main.pd` contains a rudimentary emulation of the ML3 controls & screens.
 It can be used for most functions but should not be relied on in production.

-## Usage
+## Usage (WIP)
 #### Managing emsys state
-- On boot, emsys will launch.
-It can be managed with the following inputs on the MiniLab:
+- On boot, em_pd_controller will launch.
+It can be used to boot available apps (emsys, embliss) with the following inputs on the MiniLab:
-    - Shift+Tap+YES: Start emsys patch
+    - Shift+Tap+YES: Start emsys
     - Shift+Tap+Pad7: Start embliss
     - Shift+Tap+NO: Stop all apps
     - Shift+Tap+Reload: Reboot system

-WIP
+- There are additional Pisound button controls for managing system state:
+    - Hold 1s: Reboot system
+    - Hold 3s: Shutdown system